EIGHTFINITE/pokeemerald-expansion/docs/tutorials/ai_flags.md

 ## `AI_FLAG_OMNISCIENT`
 AI has full knowledge of player moves, abilities, and hold items, and can use this knowledge when making decisions.

+## `AI_FLAG_KNOW_OPPONENT_PARTY`
+AI has full knowledge of the species in the player's party, as well as their fainted status; no other omniscient knowledge is included.
+Functions similarly to a team preview.

 ## `AI_FLAG_ASSUME_STAB`
 A significantly more restricted version of `AI_FLAG_OMNISCIENT`, the AI only knows the player's STAB moves, as their existence would be reasonable to assume in almost any case.